Good brands build trust.

 For a construction or building firm, trust is a key factor.

 Gone are the days of your work speaking for itself.
-In order to attract and convert new clients in a crowded market, you must tell your unique story and communicate your promise in a way that creates emotional connection and trust.
+In order to attract and convert new clients in a crowded market, you must tell your unique story and communicate your promise in a way that immediately creates credibility and trust.
 This is called branding.

 The modern, tech-savvy client is hopping straight onto their mobile device to search for you.
 Even if they love their neighbors’ new kitchen remodel and have heard nothing but good things about you from their neighbor, your outdated brand aesthetic or poor online presence could cost your their business.
 Internet marketing is key to developing new leads and contacts and – yes – even nurturing your word-of-mouth referrals.
-Do what it takes to have an attractive, professional website and to get in on the social media conversation so you can be found.
+You must stay ahead of the pack with an attractive, professional website as well as getting in on the social media conversation so you can be found and stand out!

 Message & Advertisements

-From your site signage to your business cards to your print ads, these items reflect your design sensibilities and the quality of the homes you build.
+From your site signage to your business cards to your print ads, your print materials reflect your design sensibilities and the quality of the homes you build.
 All of your print materials should be as beautiful and memorable as your homes!

-One Idea to Grow: Send your most people-friendly employees around the neighborhood with well-designed business cards and letters before any project begins.
-They can introduce themselves, explain work they’ll be doing nearby and encourage residents/business owners to call your office with any concerns or questions.
-This approach will pique the neighbors’ interest, potentially impress them, and often leads to requests for bids on the projects they’ve been thinking about for a while.
+One to Grow On: Send your most people-friendly employees around the neighborhood with well-designed business cards and letters before any project begins.
+They can introduce themselves, explain work you’ll be doing nearby and encourage residents/business owners to call your office with any concerns or questions.
+This approach will pique the neighbors’ interest, potentially impress them, and could lead to requests for bids on the projects they’ve been thinking about for a while.